-This is the interface for the Central Processing Unit (CPU), and supports Pentium, Core i3, Core i5, and Core i7 models compatible with the Intel 1151 Socket and Skylake or Kaby Lake-S architecture.
+This is the interface for the Central Processing Unit (CPU), and supports Core i5, and Core i7 models compatible with the Intel® 1151 Socket and Coffee Lake-S architecture.

-2. Intel Z270 PCH (Southbridge)
+2. Intel® Z370 PCH (Southbridge)

 The Platform Controller Hub (PCH) handles the role that was previously held by the South Bridge.
-The PCH has 4 PCI-E Gen 3 lanes and allocates bandwidth to smaller PCI-E slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.
+On Z370 motherboards, the CPU and PCH are directly linked via DMI 3.0, which uses 4 lanes to provide transfer rates at up to 8 GT/s per lane.
+From there, the PCH allocates bandwidth to smaller PCIe slots and devices, such as M.2 Key-E, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.